justindepierro/boxcall/docs/roadmaps/ELITE_CODE_CLEANUP_ROADMAP_CHECKLIST_DEC2025.md

 - (8) App/DOM custom events are typed and centralized: constants + typed dispatch/listen helpers live in `src/utils/appEvents.ts`, and existing feature events use them (activation, PWA install, PlayGrid).
 - (7) TypeScript strictness is tightened incrementally: `noImplicitOverride` is enabled in TS configs, overrides are fixed (e.g., ErrorBoundary), and remaining candidates are tracked in `docs/development/TYPESCRIPT_STRICTNESS_TRACKER.md`.
 - (10) Web storage is centralized and typed: `src/utils/storage.ts` is the single source of truth for keys + SSR-safe helpers, and direct `localStorage`/`sessionStorage` usage is banned via `boxcall-design/no-direct-web-storage` (tests exempt).
+- (11) Zustand store surface area is reduced and enforced: legacy `src/app/store.ts` was deleted, UI state moved to `src/stores/uiStore.ts`, dashboard store was modularized under `src/stores/dashboard/`, and new guardrails prevent ad-hoc `.getState()` and whole-store subscriptions.

 Verified partial (keep unchecked for now):

-- (11) Zustand store surface area is not yet reduced: `src/app/store.ts` remains a broad “god store” (even though some domain stores exist elsewhere).
 - (12) Optimistic patterns exist (e.g., temp IDs + rollback utilities in data sync services), but they are not yet unified across major features into one shared approach.
 - (13) React Query defaults are standardized in `src/app/queryClient.ts` and some query-key factories exist (e.g., `src/lib/queryClient.ts`), but there’s still bespoke caching in the codebase and no single shared query-key scheme across features.
 - (14) A typed Supabase DAL exists under `src/data/supabase/`, but direct `supabase.from(...)` usage is still scattered across routes/services.